nus-cs2113-AY2223S2/tp/docs/team/yixuann02.md

 - Added the ability to list specific module and classes from module list
 - JUnit tests for ListModuleWithLessonCommand and SemesterUtils
 - Patches, bug fixes
+- Enhancing methods using Single Level of Abstraction Principle

 #### Contributions to the UG